 In the 1960s his reputation earned him many commercial projects including several commissions with professional sports teams, and a weekly segment in the Los Angeles Herald-Examiner called Byways which featured a unique illustration and prose written by Volpe about his travels around California.

 When the Beatles first arrived in the US in 1964, Volpe was given direct access to paint their portraits in their NYC hotel, by famed manager Brian Epstein for a special commission with NEMS Enterprises.
 They sat for him a second time, so he could finalize the images, when they returned to the US for their first American Tour later in the year.
-The resulting portraits sold millions of copies to Beatle fans in the subsequent years and the original pastels were recently sold to a private collector for over $800,000.
+The resulting portraits sold millions of copies to Beatle fans in the subsequent years and the original pastels were recently sold to a private collector.

 In the 1970s Volpe went on to teach art at Pepperdine University and travel in his free time.
 He continued with many long-standing commissions well into his later years, including for the Brown Derby as it was revitalized in the late-1980s.
 Nicholas Volpe passed away in Oceanside California in 1992.